Besieged (film): Reception

 The aggregator site Rotten Tomatoes gave Besieged a 75% rating among critics from 48 reviews.

 Stephen Holden in the New York Times found the film's minimal dialogue a refreshing departure in what he termed the age of television psychobabble.
 He called the Besieged "a purposefully romantic exploration of the nonverbal connections between people that can blossom into love.
 Filled with rich, glinting images of the world imagined as a confusingly lovely mosaic, the movie has one of the sparsest screenplays of any film released this year.
 For the feelings that this love story examines are built up more through music than through talking, and through mysterious deeds, carried out by one character and observed by the other, that don't seem to add up.
 Even after the story ends, a lurking sense of mystery hovers."

-Roger Ebert's reaction was almost the polar opposite, calling the film "a movie about whether two people with nothing in common, who have no meaningful conversations, will have sex--even if that means dismissing everything we have learned about the woman.
+Conversely, Roger Ebert's review was very negative, giving the film 1 out of 4 stars and calling it "a movie about whether two people with nothing in common, who have no meaningful conversations, will have sex--even if that means dismissing everything we have learned about the woman.
 It is also about whether we will see her breasts.
 How can a director of such sophistication, in a film of such stylistic grace, tell such a shallow and evasive story?
 But wait.
 The film also involves race, politics and culture, and reduces them all to convenient plot points.
 The social values in this movie would not have been surprising in a film made 40 years ago, but to see them seriously proposed [in 1999] is astonishing."

+At the 1999 Ciak d'oro Awards, named after the magazine of the same name, the film won Best Editing for Jacopo Quadri.